anks310/ARC/README.md

 As a reminder, a test-taker is said to solve a task when, upon seeing the task for the first time, they are able to produce the correct output grid for *all* test inputs in the task (this includes picking the dimensions of the output grid).
 For each test input, the test-taker is allowed 3 trials (this holds for all test-takers, either humans or AI).

+### Our Solutions

+We decided to solve tasks 178fcbfb, ba97ae07, a65b410d, d4a91cb9, ea786f4a, 74dd1130 and a2fd1cf0 they are all of varying levels of difficulty

 ## Task file format

 The `data` directory contains two subdirectories: